SyneticNL/Hyral/packages/vue/documentation/Vue.md

 # Vue
-Hyral provides various mixin sto automatically integrate loading a resource or collection on creation of a component.
+Hyral provides various mixins to integrate resource and collection creation and loading when a component is created.

+The implementation support Server Side Rendering.

-The mixins require that the Vuex stores are initialized.
+The mixins require that the Vuex store modules are initialized.

 ## Resource mixin
 When the properties, data entries or computed properties `id` and `resourceType` are defined a